dimitridjuric/scalable-conf/README.md

 #### Endpoints

 **addSessionToWishlist** takes a session key in the url path.
 It calls **_wishlistAddition**.
-This function gets the profile of the registed user, checks if the session is in the wishlist and appends the websafe session key to the list. **_wishlistAddition** also takes an optional argument - **addition**, if set to False it removes the sessionKey from the wishlist.
+This function gets the profile of the registed user, checks if the session is in the wish-list and appends the websafe session key to the list. **_wishlistAddition** also takes an optional argument - **addition**, if set to False it removes the sessionKey from the wishlist.
 This is used by the **removeSessionFromWishlist** endpoint.

 **getSessionInWishlist** returns the list of sessions in the user's wishlist.